egmont-security-team/mde-fixit-integration/README.md

 ### Access needed

-**The access for FixIt:** You need an API token that can read and write/create requests.
+**The access for Xurrent:** You need an API token that can read and write/create requests.

 **The access for Microsoft Defender:** You need the scopes below: